-- life estimation methods.
-Experimental methods for calculating stress intensity factor and energy release rates.
-Methods for estimating life time.
-Prerequisite: CEMM 533. - 544.
-Structural Dynamics.
-4 Hours.
-Formulation and solution methods for time dependent systems.
-Pertinent numerical techniques and their application to seismic analysis, blast loading and heat transfer problems.
-Prerequisite: CEMM 434. - 550.
-Theory of Viscoelasticity.
-4 Hours.
-Laplace transforms, Stieltjes integrals; linear stress-strain laws; correspondence principles; encases viscoelastic cylinder; contact problems; beam-columns; vibration; thermoviscoelasticity.
-Prerequisite: CEMM 430 or the equivalent. - 554.
-Nonlinear Finite Element Analysis.
-4 Hours.
-Nonlinear elastostatics, consistent linearization, Newton and modified-Newton methods, line search techniques, arc-length methods.
-Hyperelasticity, B-bar type methods.
-Finite deformation elastodynamics, semi-discretization, time-stepping algorithms.
-Prerequisites: CEMM 531 and 534, or consent of the instructor. - 560.
-Advanced X-Ray Diffraction.
-4 Hours.
-Single crystal methods in x-ray diffraction, determination of crystal structure, precise parameter measurement, phase diagram determination, x-ray spectroscopy.
-Prerequisite: CEMM 460. - 562.
-Electron Microscopy.
-4 Hours.
-Principles and experimental methods of electron microscopy of engineering materials.
-Discussion of electron optics and x-ray and electron spectroscopy.
-Selected laboratory experiments utilizing SEM.
-Prerequisite: Consent of the instructor. - 566.
-Interfacial Phenomena in Metals and Alloys.
-4 Hours.
-Principles of surface and interfacial phenomena in metals and engineering alloys.
-Treatment of solid-gas, solid-liquid, and solid-solid reactions at interfaces. - 568.
-Kinetics of Reactions and Phase Transformations in Metals.
-4 Hours.
-Nucleation and growth kinetics, order of transformation, grain growth recovery, recrystallization, solidification, phase transformation in solids, precipitation hardening, spinodal decomposition and martensitic transformations.
-Prerequisite: Consent of the instructor. - 570.
-Diffusion Phenomena in Materials.
-4 Hours.
-Diffusion mechanisms in crystals; Kirkendall effect; diffusion in ionic solids; diffusion in gases and liquids; diffusion through porous media; kinetics of diffusion controlled processes. - 572.
-Advanced Thermodynamics of Materials.
-4 Hours.
+- Hours.
 Treatment of multicomponent system thermodynamics with emphasis on metallurgical process applications.
 Development of relation between structure of metallic solutions, molten salts, and quasi-chemical models. - 574.
 Deformation Mechanisms of Solids.
 4 Hours.
 Dislocation motion in solids; influence of impurities and point defects on dislocation velocities; hardening mechanisms; creep and fracture processes. - 594.
-Adv.
-Special Topics in Civil Engineering, Mechanics & Materials.
+Advanced Special Topics in Civil Engineering, Mechanics and Materials.
 1 to 4 Hours.
 May be repeated for credit.
 Students may register for more than one section per term.
-Subject matter varies from section to section and from semester to semester, depending on the specialities of the instructor.
+Subject matter varies from section to section and from semester to semester, depending on the specialties of the instructor.
 Prerequisite: Consent of the instructor. - 596.
 Independent Study.
 1 to 4 Hours.
 Special problems of reading by special arrangement with a faculty member.
 Prerequisite: Consent of the instructor. - 598.
 Master's Thesis Research.
 0 to 16 Hours.
 S/U grade only.
 May be repeated for credit.
 Students may register for more than one section per term.
 MS thesis work under the supervision of a faculty member. - 599.
-PhD Thesis Research.
+Ph.D.
+Thesis Research.
 0 to 16 Hours.
 S/U grade only.
 May be repeated for credit.
 Students may register for more than one section per term.
-PhD thesis work under the supervision of an advisor.
+PhD thesis work under the supervision of an advisor